 How do you move around in Phnom Penh?

-Travel in the city is largely on foot or by Tuk Tuk, a cheap local motorcar fitting 4-5people.
-The course coordinator will arrange tuk tuks for group travel trips.
+Travel in the city is largely on foot, Tuk Tuk or PassApp (basic local motorcar fitting 4-5people).
+The course coordinator will assist in arranging tuk tuks/passapps for group travel trips.
 Frangipani Hotel offer an airport transfer.
 Traffic accidents are common so motodup is not recommended.
-Travel around the country is via taxi, private coach or flight.
-There is no public transport system.
+Travel around the country is via taxi, private coach, or flight.

 Are any vaccinations required?